A science writing internship is a key part of the non-thesis

 communicator who is ready to guide the intern.

-- The internship has to be at least 300 hours.
+- The internship must be at least 300 hours.

 Additionally, each intern must give an oral presentation about